brain-power/Brain-Power-Amazon-Fidgetology/blog/README.md

 Why a browser app?
 Of course, it is also possible to stream video from IoT devices such as [Amazon DeepLens](https://aws.amazon.com/deeplens/), or build a custom mobile app using the [Kinesis Video Streams Producer SDK for Android](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/producer-sdk-android.html), but a simple cross-platform web app that can be launched in any browser is much more universally accessible!

 When static video (via [Amazon S3](https://aws.amazon.com/s3/) upload) or buffered webcam frames (via [Amazon API Gateway](https://aws.amazon.com/api-gateway/) request) are uploaded by the web app, an [AWS Lambda](https://aws.amazon.com/lambda/) function, serving as a cloud proxy layer to Kinesis Video Streams, converts them to [streamable media fragments](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/how-data.html#how-data-frame).
 These media fragments are then put into a Kinesis Video Stream.
 Note that since a Kinesis Video Streams Producer SDK is currently not available for Javascript/web browser, we explored several workarounds aimed at mimicing streaming functionality in the AWS cloud layer, and ultimately opted to pursue a fully serverless (albeit, yet-to-be optimized) solution.
 One might also consider provisioning a custom [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) as a WebRTC server that handles stream conversion.
 This alternative will probably yield the best performance and lowest latency, but is not in the spirit of the serverless architecture we present here.

-~**@Runpeng: Please insert a sentence explaining what limitation you needed to overcome or work around.
-I don't remember the details.
-E.g. that to get the functionality we wanted, you needed to use streams and yet there were technical constraints, and this was your clever way to operate within those constraints.
-This will make for a good story and demonstrate the creativity of your approach.
-The reader will therefore see it as more valuable; it will explain itself better in the future when new ways to achieve the goals here are released; it will secure our place on the forefront where we are figuring out the very newest tools; and it will also be a reminder that other features are desired now.**~

 #### Uploading a pre-recorded video: